 Waste – get it sorted the Barrier way

-As much as possible, please plan to take away with you any waste destined for landfill.
+As much as possible, please take any waste destined for landfill back with you.
 Even better, don’t bring it in the first place, as the island landfill site is limited.

 Whether you are camping, renting a house, staying with friends, visiting on a boat, or staying in commercial accommodation, please separate recyclables from landfill rubbish.
-There are recycling stations at the wharves in Tryphena, Whangaparapara and Port FitzRoy; by the church at Medlands; at Claris airport, and opposite Okiwi and Mulberry Grove Schools.
-Should you have any waste for landfill that you can’t take with you, tidily closed bags can be deposited at rubbish bins located at the ports and Claris airport.
+Should you have any waste for landfill or recycling that you can’t take with you, tidily closed refuse bags and sorted recycling can be deposited at the bins located at ports Tryphena, Whangaparapara and Fitzroy and outside the Claris refuse centre on Gray Rd, about 3km from the airport.

 Every island household and business is off the grid and generates its own power, either with solar panels, diesel generators, wind or water turbines.
 Limit your carbon footprint for the duration of your stay by leaving high wattage devices such as electric toasters, rice cookers, kettles and hair dryers on the main land.